-The application mustultimately be submitted by the undergraduate student whom the application references.
-However, the faculty mentor must be involved in the process in order to provide financial information, an indication of their endorsement of the application, and a letter of support.
+The application must ultimately be written and submitted by the undergraduate student whom the application references.
+However, the faculty mentor can, and should, be involved in the process to provide overall guidance, financial information, an indication of their endorsement of the application, and a letter of support.

 Again, please include a letter of support from the faculty mentor on the project with the rest of your application.

 Funded proposals may be posted (with personal identification information omitted) as a reference for applicants in following years.

 - Applicants are only eligible to receive project funding once per academic year (August - July).
 If a student's initial proposal is not funded, they are eligible to resubmit during the following funding cycle.

 - Funding applications will be reviewed and awarded on a competitive basis utilizing the rubric below.